Liverpool 1-2 Crystal Palace

 Coutinho's brilliant 30-yard strike aside, Wayne Hennessey in the Palace goal had few scares, with the players in front of him performing superbly, particularly when they were called on to crowd out Coutinho when the Brazilian threatened to weave a path to goal in the second half.

-A woeful mis-hit by Emre Can after good approach by James Milner and Roberto Firmino summed up Liverpool's performance in the final third, and their manager conceded they had been guilty of failing to make the most of their possession.
+A woeful mis-hit by Emre Can after good approach work by James Milner and Roberto Firmino summed up Liverpool's performance in the final third, and their manager conceded they had been guilty of failing to make the most of their possession.

-"We dominated the game," said Klopp.
+"We dominated the game," Klopp said.
 "You have to be ready for the one moment.
 In the second half we had a really good period when everything was OK apart from the goal.

 "We did a lot of good things but we could not finalise it.
 That's the most important thing in football."